A second-scale periodicity in an active repeating fast radio burst source: Methods

 \bmhead{Acknowledgements} This study was supported by the National Natural Science Foundation of China (Grant Nos.
-12233002, 12273007, 12273113, 11963003, 12588202), by the National SKA Program of China (Nos.
+12233002, 12273007, 12273113, 11963003, 12588202, 12573051), by the National SKA Program of China (Nos.
 2020SKA0120200, 2022SKA0130104), by the National Key R\&D Program of China (Nos.
-2021YFA0718500, 2022YFE0133700), by the Guizhou Provincial Excellent Young Science and Technology Talent Program (No. YQK[2023]006), and by the Major Science and Technology Program of Xinjiang Uygur Autonomous Region (No. 2022A03013-1).
+2021YFA0718500, 2022YFE0133700), by the Guizhou Provincial Excellent Young Science and Technology Talent Program (No. YQK[2023]006), by the Guizhou Provincial Leading Talent Development Program (No.KJLYRC-[2026]007), by the Guizhou Provincial Basic Research Program (Natural Science) (No. QNA[2026]005), and by the Major Science and Technology Program of Xinjiang Uygur Autonomous Region (No. 2022A03013-1).
 LC acknowledges the support from the Tianshan Talent Training Program (Grant No. 2023TSYCCX0099).
 YFH acknowledges the support from the Xinjiang Tianchi Program.
-AK acknowledges the support from the Tianchi Talents Project of Xinjiang Uygur Autonomous Region.
 JJG acknowledges the support from the Youth Innovation Promotion Association CAS (2023331).
-PW acknowledges the support from the CAS Youth Interdisciplinary Team, the Youth Innovation Promotion Association CAS (2021055), and the Cultivation Project for FAST Scientific Payoff and Research Achievement of CAMS-CAS. \bmhead{Author contribution} YFH proposed the research idea and designed the research plan.
+PW acknowledges the support from the CAS Youth Interdisciplinary Team, the Youth Innovation Promotion Association CAS (2021055), and the Cultivation Project for FAST Scientific Payoff and Research Achievement of CAMS-CAS.
+CD1 (Chen Du) acknowledges the observations obtained with the Five-hundred-meter Aperture Spherical radio Telescope (FAST) under project PT2025\_0030. \bmhead{Author contribution} YFH proposed the research idea and designed the research plan.
 CD1 (Chen Du) reduced and analyzed the archival data, leading the period search calculations.
 CD1, YFH and LZ1 (Li Zhang) drafted the manuscript with suggestions from all co-authors.
 JJG and LZ1 participated in discussions on most of the scientific content and provided important suggestions for the illustrations.
 HXG, LZ1, CD2 (Chen Deng), LC, JL, PFJ, LZ2 (Liang Zhang), PW, CRH, XFD, FX, LL, ZCZ, and AK contributed comments and discussions that helped improve the research.
 All authors reviewed and commented on the manuscript. \bmhead{Competing interests} The authors declare no competing interests.